leandro-svg/INFO_H502/playground/README.md

-rectory where I (Leandro) will trian myself for OpenGL, don't mind it.
+Directory where I will train myself for OpenGL, don't mind it.